Follow this link to order your prescriptions online

 What is the difference between Repeat Dispensing known as RD and repeat prescriptions?

 Repeat Dispensing: The pharmacy holds a set amount of prescriptions issued by the GP (usually for 1 year) this medication can be dispensed monthly without a request being made to the GP each month.
+This automatically goes to your chemist without you asking for it.
 For example blood pressure medications.

 Repeat Prescriptions: These require a request to be made monthly or weekly (depending on your prescription) in order for a prescription to be authorised by the GP.